Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: NPG Approximation

 \subsection{Convergence Analysis}

-We take inspiration from the global convergence guarantees provided by \citet{pg_theory-agarwal} and a follow-up work by~\citet{liu_improved}, which improved the global convergence results.
-To prove the global convergence, we take a standard Lipschitz assumption and take some previously proved bounds of the norm of exact policy gradient and the policy gradient defined till horizon $H$ from \citet{Xu2020Sample}.
+We take inspiration from the global convergence guarantees provided by \citet{pg_theory-agarwal} and a follow-up work by \citet{liu_improved}, which improved the global convergence results.
+To prove the global convergence, we take a standard Lipschitz policy assumption (Assumption \ref{assump:variance}) and average performance difference bounds (Lemma \ref{lem:global-convergence-intro} from \cite{liu_improved}) and Lemma \ref{lem:policygrad-policy-gradH}.
 We provide a theoretical analysis showing that the Sherman–Morrison rank-1 approximation to the inverse Fisher achieves global convergence.
-Under strong convexity assumptions (already taken in \cite{Kakade01}, \cite{peters2005natural}) of the FIM, we show that the average performance between the Sherman-Morrison update and the optimal policy $\pi^*$ can be bounded.
+Under strong convexity assumptions (already taken in \citet{Kakade01,peters2005natural}) of the FIM, we show that the average performance between the Sherman-Morrison update and the optimal policy $\pi^*$ can be bounded in terms of the the variance of policy gradient estimator ($\sigma^2$), discount factor ($\gamma$), the error in the Advantage estimate induced by the neural approximator ($\varepsilon_{bias}$) and the Lipschitz constant of the policy gradient ($L_J$).
 We defer the proof to the appendix, and state the final theorem here. \begin{theorem} If we take the stochastic Sherman-Morrison policy update in Equation \ref{eq:sm_update} and take $\eta=\frac{1}{4L_J}$, $K=\cO\left(\frac{1}{(1-\gamma)^{2}\varepsilon^2}\right)$, $N=\cO\left(\frac{\sigma^2}{\varepsilon^2}\right)$, and $H =\cO\left(\log(\frac{1}{(1-\gamma)\varepsilon})\right)$.
 Then, we have